-If Amigo’s proposed Scheme of Arrangement is allowed to go forward by the Financial Conduct Authority (FCA), what would be the impact on the guarantor market and the wider bad credit market?
+If Amigo’s proposed first Scheme of Arrangement is allowed to go forward by the Financial Conduct Authority (FCA), what would be the impact on the guarantor market and the wider bad credit market?

 This article looks at whether other lenders would also seek the protection of a Scheme and the implications for competition in the market.